 July 6, 1774, he was chosen as one of the delegates to the so-called Berkshire Congress.
 Dec.
 26 of the same year the town of Lenox voted to refund to Edward Gray and others expenses incurred in their going to the coast on what proved to be a false alarm of war.

-His patriotism prompted him and his sons John, Isaiah, Samuel and David, with others to enlist as soldiers in defence of their country.
+His patriotism prompted him and his sons John, Isaiah, Samuel and David, with others to enlist as soldiers in defense of their country.
 He was chosen captain, and served with distinction.
-In 1784 he was chosen one of the delegates to a convention to locate the court house of Berkshire county.
+On October 14, 1780 he served for 3 day during the Revolution, He was chosen one of the delegates to a convention to locate the court house of Berkshire county.

 We next find him in Arlington, Vt., where on Nov.
 3, 1793, he made a deed to his son John Gray of Dorset, Vt., of a part of the land he purchased in 1782.
 We think he died with his son Edward 4th, who lived at Sandgate, Vt., in 1803.
 It is strange that so prominent a man as Edward 3d was, no stone is found to mark the place where his dust is laid.
 Their children were 13." -- Alonson Gray

 NOTE: Edward Gray and Mary Paddock were 3rd cousins.